 Removing the heat shrink revealed a small circuit board.

-The circuit board has a small resistor (blue arrow) and diode (red arrow) each soldered to a pair of wires.
+The circuit board has a small resistor (blue arrow) and diode (green arrow) each soldered to a pair of wires.

 I decided to cut the wires and remove the circuit for testing.